|BORN||KOFI NYAME, after a fetish called NYAME|

 - Devotion to the Blessed Virgin Mary

-- Reading of Catholic books
+- Reading Catholic books

-- Writing on Catholic Faith
+- Writing about the Catholic faith

-RELIGIOUS ARTICLES WRITTEN INCLUDE THE FOLLOWING TOPICS
+RELIGIOUS ARTICLES WRITTEN

 - Life of Mary, Mother of Jesus